opctl/opctl/website/docs/reference/cli.md

 ## `ui [MOUNT_REF]`

-Opens the opctl web UI to the current working directory.
+Opens the opctl web UI and mounts a reference.

 ### Arguments